A Short Guide to Long Island and the New York Metropolitan Area

 Hofstra University is in Hempstead, New York (Nassau County, Town of Hempstead), located very centrally in Nassau County.
-Part of the University is in the Village of Hempstead, part in Uniondale (an unincorporated section of the Town of Hempstead) and a smaller part still in East Garden City.
+Part of the University is in the Village of Hempstead, and part is in Uniondale (an unincorporated section of the Town of Hempstead).

 To Hofstra's immediate west is the Village of Hempstead and the Village of Garden City, as well as the unincorporated areas of West Hempstead and Franklin Square.
 Southwest is Malverne, Lynbrook and Rockville Center.

 To our east is East Meadow, Levittown, Bethpage, Farmingdale, and to our north is Garden City, Carle Place, Westbury and the Salisbury section of Westbury.

 All areas seen on this map are a 5 - 20 minute drive on side streets.
 During rush hour, travel may take longer.

 Hofstra University is in the middle of one of our nation's oldest suburban areas.
 Parkways (divided highways that allow only passenger vehicles) offer the easiest access.
 The Meadowbrook Parkway, which goes north from Jones Beach to the Northern State Parkway in Carle Place, is less than one mile east of Hofstra.
 A few miles south, the Southern State Parkway flows east from the Belt Parkway/Cross Island Parkway to its western-most point of Great River in Suffolk County.
 A few miles north, the Northern State Parkway begins in Smithtown, Suffolk County, and in Queens, merges with the Grand Central Parkway and ends in Astoria, Queens at the Brooklyn-Queens Expressway (I-278).